 Customers interact with your content and products in various ways.
 You need to be able to understand the impact of each touchpoint and the import of each channel.
 With a strategy for capturing a weighted multitouch attribution, you can use insights gathered to move spend to the most efficient channels as you make informed decisions about what to downgrade.

-Email interactions may signify its most essential touchpoints for one business, where another’s would be in-store, on-site, in-app, SMS, or social.
+Email may be an essential touch point for one business, where another’s would be in-store, on-site, in-app, SMS, or social.

 Though still technically “low ROI” with no means of accurate attribution, you can easily make a case for the product or channel’s business value.